 For many British Columbians, summer means road trip season.
-Whether you’re exploring beautiful BC, heading to the US, or going to a favourite local camping spot, before firing up the motor make sure that your vehicle is ready for the journey.
+Whether you’re exploring close to home or further away, before heading out make sure that your vehicle is ready for the journey.

 1. Check what you can see… start with a visual inspection of your vehicle:

 - Windshield wipers: check the condition of the wiper blades.

 - Check for fluid leaks: if you find one, note the colour, type, amount and where it's located under the vehicle.

 - Tires: inspect tires for pressure, wear, cuts, bulges, blisters and uneven wear.